 After attending daily standups for years, I started to notice something special.
 Standups frequently produced the same experience, but after the meeting…

 Everyone on the team kept talking.

 These weren’t just conversations of small talk.
 Meaningful information was shared.
-People were deep into problem solving.
+People got deep into problem solving.
 They gave constructive feedback to their colleagues.
 Trust was being built.